2D Game Art Styles That are Time-tested

 Two-dimensional art is usually associated with flat characters and objects.
 Unlike 3D art, which includes depth, height, and width, 2D game art is always just height and width.
 However, this doesn’t mean 2D art styles look incomplete or dull.
 It’s easy to add character and uniqueness to your two-dimensional styles with light, saturation, colors, and creativity.

-2d art design used to be not as good as in the beginning.
+2D art design used to be quite limited in the beginning.
 Computers and game development software weren’t capable of producing high-quality, well-detailed creatives.
 However, today you can see it is no longer valid.
-With advanced tools, apps, and hardware, you can create 2D art styles of any complexity, level of detail, and imagination.
+With advanced tools, apps, and hardware, 2D art design has evolved dramatically.
+You can now create 2D art styles of any complexity, level of detail, and imagination.
+Improvements in visual composition allow artists to design intricate and dynamic graphic elements that weren’t possible before.
+Using creative visuals, modern 2D art design is now more detailed and artistically rich, pushing the limits of what’s achievable in game development.

 WHAT IS THE DIFFERENCE BETWEEN 2D AND 3D ART?
 ADVANTAGES AND DISADVANTAGES OF 2D GAME ART